Planes, Trains and Automobiles: Plot

 In New York City, two days before Thanksgiving, advertising executive Neal Page is eager to return to his family in Chicago.
-After a prolonged business meeting with an indecisive client, Neal struggles to secure a taxi during rush hour.
+After a prolonged business meeting with an indecisive client and with a snowstorm threatening, Neal struggles to secure a taxi during rush hour.
 Although he bribes a man to give up a cab he has hailed, another man swoops in and takes it instead.

 Neal arrives at LaGuardia Airport to discover that his flight is delayed.
-While waiting, he encounters Del Griffith, a chatty and affable shower curtain ring salesman who unknowingly took his cab.
+While waiting, he encounters Del Griffith, a chatty and affable traveling shower-curtain-ring salesman who unknowingly took his cab.
 Del's overly friendly demeanor immediately clashes with Neal's uptight and repressed personality.
 Adding to his frustration, Neal's first-class seat is reassigned to a cramped coach seat—right next to Del—on the flight to O'Hare International Airport.

 A blizzard in Chicago forces the plane to divert to Wichita, Kansas, leaving Neal and Del stranded overnight.
 At hotel check-in, they inadvertently swap credit cards.
 With only one room available, the two are forced to share a double bed.
 Frustrated by Del's irritating behavior, Neal loses his temper and harshly criticizes him.
 Hurt, Del admits his shortcomings but asserts that he likes himself as he is, as does his wife.
 His response humbles Neal.
 While they sleep, a thief breaks into their room and steals their cash.

 The next day, with air travel severely delayed, Neal purchases train tickets to Chicago for himself and Del, opting for separate compartments.
 He bids Del farewell, but their journey is interrupted when the locomotive breaks down near Jefferson City, Missouri, leaving passengers stranded in a field.
 Spotting Del struggling with his trunk, Neal decides to help, and the two reunite before traveling by bus to St. Louis.
 During a meal, Neal upsets Del by suggesting they continue their journey separately, leading to another parting of ways.